 9. William “Bill” Clinton

-Most people remember Clinton for his welfare reform, attempt at healthcare reform and scandal involving a White House intern.
+Most people remember Clinton for his welfare reform, an attempt at healthcare reform, and scandal involving a White House intern.
 However, many people may not remember an important piece of consumer legislation he passed.

 The Credit Repair Organizations Act (1996) — Before CROA, credit repair businesses sometimes used misleading language and set unrealistic expectations to lure in consumers and their money.